 Fig1: Western blot analysis of Osteoprotegerin on K562 cell lysate using anti-Osteoprotegerin antibody at 1/1000 dilution.

 Fig2: ICC staining Osteoproteger in MCF-7 cells (green).
 The nuclear counter stain is DAPI (blue).
 Cells were fixed in paraformaldehyde, permeabilised with 0.25% Triton X100/PBS.

-Fig3: Immunohistochemical analysis of paraffin-embedded human liver tissue using anti-Osteoprotegerin antibody.
+Fig3: Immunohistochemical analysis of paraffin-embedded rat lung tissue using anti-Osteoprotegerin antibody.
 Counter stained with hematoxylin.

 Host Species; Species ReactivityMouse; Human, Mouse, Rat

 Purification; FormulationProG purified.; 1*TBS (pH7.4), 0.5%BSA, 50%Glycerol.
 Preservative: 0.05% Sodium Azide.; Liquid form.

 ALTnamesTumor necrosis factor receptor superfamily member 11B, Osteoclastogenesis inhibitory factor, Osteoprotegerin